leilaicruz/Experimental-journal-jupyterBOOK/_sources/journal/2019-07/2019-07-24-Strategy-to-SATAY-target-strains.md

-# Title : 24072019-Strategies to generate the strains I want to study using SATAY :page_with_curl:
+# Title : 24072019-Strategies to generate the strains I want to study using SATAY 🧐

 ## Date
 Wednesday 24072019